How to prepare your home for winter

 Get your boiler serviced by a professional before the cold hits.
 You could also consider getting boiler cover in case of any breakdowns.

 Insulate your loft.
 When temperatures fall, this will help to stop heat escaping from the top of your home.
-You might even be able to get a Green Homes Grant voucher for the work.

 During stormy weather, close the curtains just in case windows get broken.
 It’ll also help to keep the heat in, so your home stays nice and warm.